kmafutah/buy-hold-sell-close/README.md

 chikwambo.py - Use indicators to normalise data...

-chikwambo.py - add ability to trade on 15M,1H and 4H to allow minimal balance, current works work 1000
+chikwambo.py - add ability to trade on 15M,1H and 4H to allow minimal balance.

 chikwambo.py -  on powerful PC allow model to be Trained every 15min/30min this has shown to have better results